unibo-spe/spe-slides/content/08-advanced-git/_index.md

 Rebasing *rewrites the project history* and as such generates *incompatible histories*
 * Remote pushes may get *refused*!
 * pushing with `--force` *rewrites history remotely* and **may delete other people's commits**!
-* `git pull --rebase` is safe, if the local commits where never pushed in any remote
+* `git pull --rebase` is safe, if the local commits were never pushed to any remote
     * It is actually a good practice to default to it
     * `git config --global pull.rebase true`